Eligibility and Applications

 Federal student aid will be awarded to all eligible part-time students on a rolling basis as applications are received by the Office of Financial Aid.
 Need-based University aid, which is may be available during the fall/spring semesters, could be awarded to eligible students when the FAFSA is received by the following deadlines:

 The FAFSA must be received by the federal processing center by June 1.

 The FAFSA must be received by the federal processing center by November 1.

 What is Verification?

 Verification is the process when a school is required to compare the information from the FAFSA to the information from a student's (and parent's, if applicable) federal tax returns.
 The federal government selects approximately 30% of a school's population for verification.
-Students will be notified if their application is selected for verification through the Student Aid Report (SAR) and through University e-mail and/or mail from the Office of Financial Aid.
-It is strongly recommended that students review their SAR carefully or contact the Office of Financial Aid with questions.
+Students will be notified if their application is selected for verification through the Student Aid Report (SAR) and through Universitytheir Fairfield e-mail and/or mail from the Office of Financial Aid.
+In addition, students can view their financial aid status, including verification, in the student portal, my.Fairfield.
+It is strongly recommended that students review their SAR carefully or contact the Office of Financial Aid with questions about verification.

 Depending on a student's filing status and the financial aid award year, students (and/or parents or spouses) may be required to submit several federal documents, if selected for verification.
 These students will be notified of the required verification documents through University e-mail and mail.